David Smith (botanist): Career and research

 Smith completed his Doctor of Philosophy in two years, as his National service was impending.
 He spent his time in Germany, and joined the Intelligence Corps to research Nuclear warfare.
 Upon returning from national service, he was appointed to a research fellowship at The Queen's College, Oxford before visiting the United States under a Harkness Fellowship to conduct research at the University of California, Berkeley.

 Smith returned to the United Kingdom to a post as a university lecturer in the Department of Agricultural Science at University of Oxford.
 Smith was then appointed as a Royal Society Senior research fellow at Wadham College, Oxford, from 1964 to 1971.
 From 1971 to 1974 Smith followed up that position at the same college as Tutorial Fellow (a senior Oxford academic rank), followed by Admissions Tutor at the same college.
 His former doctoral students include Angela Gallop.

 In 1965, he joined the editorial board of the plant science journal New Phytologist.
 Shortly afterwards he became Executive Editor (Editor-in-Chief) for 17 years, and continuing as an Editor and serving as a Trustee until the late 1990s.

 From 1974 to 1980 Smith held the Melville Wills Chair of Botany at the University of Bristol.
 Smith returned to a position at Oxford in 1980 as the Sibthorpian Professor of Rural Economy, named in honour of John Sibthorp.
 He also acted as director of the Department of Agricultural Science.

-Between 1987 to 1994, Smith was Principal of the University of Edinburgh.
+Between 1987 and 1994, Smith was Principal of the University of Edinburgh.
 From 1994 to September 2000 he was President of Wolfson College, Oxford He became an Honorary Fellow of Wadham College, Oxford in 2002.

 He was a distinguished supporter of Humanists UK.

 He was a member of the Advisory Council for the Campaign for Science and Engineering.